A scikit-based Python environment for performing multi-label classification

 \section{Abstract}

-\textit{scikit-multilearn} is a Python library for performing multi-label classification.
+scikit-multilearn is a Python library for performing multi-label classification.
 The library is compatible with the scikit/scipy ecosystem and uses sparse matrices for all internal operations.
-It provides native Python implementations of popular multi-label classification methods alongside novel framework for label space partitioning and division.
-It includes graph-based community detection methods that utilize the powerful igraph library for extracting label dependency information.
-In addition its code is well test covered and follows PEP8.
+It provides native Python implementations of popular multi-label classification methods alongside a novel framework for label space partitioning and division.
+It includes modern algorithm adaptation methods, network-based label space division approaches, which extracts label dependency information and multi-label embedding classifiers.
+It provides python wrapped access to the extensive multi-label method stack from Java libraries and makes it possible to extend deep learning single-label methods for multi-label tasks.
+The library allows multi-label stratification and data set management.
+The implementation is more efficient in problem transformation than other established libraries, has good test coverage and follows PEP8.
 Source code and documentation can be downloaded from \url{http://scikit.ml} and also via \texttt{pip}.
-The library follows scikit's BSD licencing scheme.
+The library follows BSD licensing scheme.